MarcinOrlowski/laravel-api-response-builder/README.md

       }
     }

-To avoid this you need to make the array part of object, which usually means wrapping it into another array:
+which most likely is not what you expect.
+To avoid this you, need to make your array part of data object, which simply means wrapping it into another array like this:

+    // this is RIGHT
     $returned_array = [1,2,3];
     $data = ['my_array' => $returned_array];
     return ResponseBuilder::success($data);